finderseyes/upkit/README.md

     target: '{{__plugins__}}/Newtonsoft.Json'
 ```

 Notice the second-last line where we instruct Upkit to resolve a Nuget library with `nuget:` scheme.
 Yes, it's that simple.
-As of version `0.4.0`, Upkit also support the following scheme:
-* `git:` to resolve a package directly from a Git repository.

 ### Step 3: Link to create Unity projects
 The final step is to generate a Unity project, by calling: